NinesStack/sidecar-executor/README.md

  * **UseCpuShares**: By default we use the Linux Completely Fair Scheduler settings to control CPU limiting.
 This doesn't work well for certain workloads.
 Should we instead use the older CPU Shares relative workload limiting mechanism?
-Note that you should understand the difference before turning this on. **Note** when this option is enabled, the Mesos Cpus setting now ranges from 0 to 1 and represents a percentage total of system CPU time.
+Note that you should understand the difference before turning this on.

  * **Debug**: Should we turn on debug logging (verbose!) for this executor?